-The palette contains a mix of warm toned reds, pinks, purples, oranges and coppers, with splashes of neutrals for transitions, I could see it being a perfect palette going into autumn.
+The Coloured Raine Queen of Hearts Palette contains a mix of warm toned reds, pinks, purples, oranges and coppers, with splashes of neutrals for transitions, I could see it being a perfect palette going into autumn.
 There’s a mixture of finishes here, 6 Mattes, 5 Foils and 1 Shimmer.
 In terms of the palette packaging the size is quite huge only marginally smaller than the Jeffree Star Beauty Killer Palette, and the quality of the packaging is also really reminiscent of each other.

 The outer sleeve of the packaging of this is really pretty, with gorgeous gold pattern with purple and red details, it’s very eye-catching – although could have done more with the Queen of Hearts theme IMO.
 However once the sleeve is removed the palette is pretty disappointedly plain for £45 – a plain matte black outer cover with the Coloured Raine logo small and centred in the middle.
 Whilst the inner package is gold laminated with the shade names nestled underneath.
 The first thing that struck me was that this palette has too much space and it should have been made smaller and more makeup bag friendly.
 I don’t mind a big palette if it’s packed with shades, but it feels like there’s a lot of wasted space with this one.